The Best Gemstones For Everyday Wear, And Why

 Last but certainly not least, Tanzanite might be a newcomer in the gem world, but it’s made a big impact.

-Tanzanite has a reasonable hardness, comparable with Amethyst or Peridot, which both make this list as well.
+Tanzanite has a reasonable Mohs Hardness of 6-7, comparable with Amethyst or Peridot, which both make this list as well.
 The one exception is that Tanzanite does cleave, or fracture, a little more easily than most of the stones on this list.
 It does not want to get banged around or exposed to rough conditions.

 But most of us don’t want to be in rough conditions while wearing our jewelry either, so it doesn’t usually cause any problems for everyday Tanzanite wearers.